 Run efficient loyalty programs

 Group pricing can also help retailers reward customers more efficiently, in order to build trust and enhance the brand’s reputation.
 As a retailer, you can assign a special discounted price for all the clients who shop frequently at your store – as a type of appreciation for their trust in the brand.
-Having group pricing functions available in your system or your plan can make this loyalty program more cost and time-efficient.
+Having group pricing functions in your system or plan can make this loyalty program more cost- and time-efficient.
 Moreover, this can also encourage customers to upgrade their membership card, for example, to receive better discounts.
-In this way, group pricing can benefit both retailers and customers, which is a clear win-win.
+This way, group pricing can benefit retailers and customers, which is a clear win-win.

 When to use group pricing?

-You might be wondering what are the specific customer groups that retailers can use group pricing for.
+You might be wondering what specific customer groups retailers can use group pricing for.
 Here are some examples:

 As mentioned before, wholesale pricing is the price you charge retailers who buy in big quantities.
 In general, the success of your business depends on finding the proper pricing strategy and prices for your items.
-Pricing has an influence on both the volume and profitability of your sales.
-Therefore, if you set the wholesale price too low, you risk damaging the product’s perceived worth.
+Pricing influences both the volume and profitability of your sales.
+Therefore, setting the wholesale price too low risks damaging the product’s perceived worth.
 Worse, you may not be able to pay your costs and, as a result, risk losing money in your business.
 If you set your wholesale pricing too high, your items will not be appealing enough for wholesalers to buy them in large quantities.

-To support businesses in this tricky process, the group pricing function, which is often available on eCommerce platforms or point of sale systems such as ConnectPOS, is a useful tool.
+To support businesses in this tricky process, the group pricing function, often available on eCommerce platforms or point-of-sale systems such as ConnectPOS, is a valuable tool.
 It can help execute the plan for retailers after they have considered and made decisions regarding all the above-mentioned points.

 Students are another group of customers that businesses often pay special attention to.
-By providing a student discount, even if it is a minor one, businesses can form a community around their brand that aspires to loyalty.
-Of course, this price group strategy is more useful and recommended if you are owning a business that offers student-friendly products.
-In fact, research has shown that over 97% of students who received a student discount for a certain firm said they would try their products out.
+By providing a student discount, even if it is minor, businesses can form a community around their brand that aspires to loyalty.
+Of course, this price group strategy is more useful and recommended if you own a business that offers student-friendly products.
+Research has shown that over 97% of students who received a discount for a particular firm said they would try their products out.

-For these reasons, if you plan to use group pricing, it can be wise to offer discounts for students.
+For these reasons, if you plan to use group pricing, it can be wise to offer student discounts.
 Several international businesses, such as Spotify and Apple, provide student discounts, which have helped them expand their company with an audience that is already overloaded with choices.

 For loyal customers

 Loyal customers should be rewarded with discounts, which helps them feel valued.
 It’s a fantastic tool for retaining customers.
-For example, your eCommerce store is building a loyalty program, where customers with different membership cards can receive different pricing levels.
-In this situation, the group pricing function makes sure the price can be reduced automatically and customers can immediately see the promotional price for their membership.
+For example, your eCommerce store is building a loyalty program where customers with different membership cards can receive different pricing levels.
+In this situation, the group pricing function ensures the price can be reduced automatically, and customers can immediately see the promotional price for their membership.

 For online shoppers

 For businesses with both online and offline platforms, having discounts for only online shoppers is now becoming a common way to encourage customers to purchase on their eCommerce sites.
-Price group in this case is often included in a point of sale system, where many other business operations such as payment processing and inventory management take place.
+In this case, price group is often included in a point-of-sale system, where many other business operations, such as payment processing and inventory management, take place.
 This can be beneficial in the way that it can be combined with other eCommerce features.
 As a result, you can track sales and price groups at the same time.

-If you are looking for a point of sale system like this, don’t hesitate to check out ConnectPOS.
+If you want a point-of-sale system like this, don’t hesitate to check out ConnectPOS.
 You can customize which group of customers you want to implement, such as wholesalers, students, loyal customers, and even VIPs or staff.